-1.8 Faculty (Revised 04/26/02)
+1.6 Faculty (Revised 04/26/02)

-The Graduate Faculty shall consist of those full-time faculty members of BCM or its Graduate PPrograms who play an active role in the education and training of graduate students through teaching, supervision of research, and other supporting activities, including recruitment, evaluation and Committee participation.
+The Graduate Faculty shall consist of those full-time faculty members of BCM or its Graduate Programs who play an active role in the education and training of graduate students through teaching, supervision of research, and other supporting activities, including recruitment, evaluation and Committee participation.

-1.8.1 Criteria for Appointment to the Graduate Faculty (Revised 04/26/02, 03/31/04, 07/30/12)
+1.6.1 Criteria for Appointment to the Graduate Faculty (Revised 04/26/02, 03/31/04, 07/30/12, 04/06/18)

 All full-time faculty of BCM or its Graduate Programs are eligible for consideration for appointment to the Graduate Faculty.
 An appointee must hold the PhD or M.D degree (or its foreign equivalent) and be appointed to the Graduate Faculty with membership in one or more Graduate Programs.
-Appointment to the Graduate Faculty and to the faculty of an individual Program is made by the Dean at the request of a Graduate Program Director.
+Requests for appointment to the Graduate Faculty and to the faculty of an individual Program are made by a Graduate Program Director.
+Following satisfactory review by the Graduate Faculty Membership Committee, appointment to the Graduate Faculty is made by the Dean.
 Application for initial appointment to the Graduate Faculty must be accompanied by a recommendation from the Program Director and a current CV (not biosketch).
 Application of a current member of the Graduate Faculty for membership in an additional Graduate Program must be accompanied by a recommendation from the Program Director.
-Programs may set additional requirements (e.g., formal primary or secondary appointment in a Department) for Program membership.
+Programs may set additional requirements (e.g., formal primary orsecondary appointment in a Department) for Program membership.
 Qualified faculty who hold primary positions at other academic institutions may be appointed to the Graduate Faculty and hold membership in Graduate Programs.
 The request for appointment to the Graduate Faculty denotes the faculty's consent to abide by the policies established by the Graduate School and the Graduate Program.
 Appointment to the Graduate Faculty and membership in a Graduate Program comes with reasonable expectations of service to the Graduate School and Graduate Program as outlined in Section 1.8.2.

-1.8.2 Duties of the Graduate Faculty (Revised 04/26/02)
+1.6.2 Duties of the Graduate Faculty (Revised 04/26/02)

 In addition to the duties defined by the College for its full-time faculty, Graduate Faculty members are expected to perform specialized duties unique to graduate training.
 Foremost among these is participation in ongoing basic research in biomedical science, principally providing research opportunities to PhD. trainees.
 Other duties include teaching and extramural service activities.
 Teaching experience may include a number of activities in addition to formal classroom participation, such as participating in research seminars, serving as a member of student TACs within the Graduate School or as a preceptor for student journal clubs and discussion groups, and participating in Program and school-wide academic Committees.
-Faculty participation in community activities shall be undertaken as directed by the Department or PProgram Chair.
+Faculty participation in community activities shall be undertaken as directed by the Department or Program Chair.
 Summer research training outreach activities for secondary school and university students are acknowledged valuable responsibilities of full-time faculty of the College and constitute evidence of continued community service.
 Assignments of these activities are reviewed annually by each Graduate Program unit to insure equitable distribution of responsibilities and to insure excellence of academic purpose and training.

-1.8.3 Major Advisor (also see 9.2.1) (Revised 04/26/02)
+1.6.3 Major Advisor (also see 9.2.1) (Revised 04/26/02)